atomix/atomix/README.md

 * Following from that rule, each node's state machine should be identical.

 ### Logs
-CopyCat replicates state using an internal log.
-When a command is submitted to the CopyCat cluster, the command will be appended to the log and replicated to other nodes in the cluster.
-The log is essential to the operation of the CopyCat cluster in that it both helps maintain consistency of state across nodes and assists in leader election.
+CopyCat nodes share state using a replicated log.
+When a command is submitted to the CopyCat cluster, the command is appended to the [leader's](#leader-election) log and replicated to other nodes in the cluster.
+If a node dies and later restarts, the node will rebuild its internal state by reapplying logged commands to its state machine.
+The log is essential to the operation of the CopyCat cluster in that it both helps maintain consistency of state across nodes and assists in [leader election](#leader-election).
+CopyCat provides both in-memory logs for testing and file-based logs for production.

 ### Snapshots
 In order to ensure logs do not grow too large for the disk, CopyCat replicas periodically